POST-OPERATIVE INSTRUCTIONS for Oral & Maxillofacial Surgery

 HEALING: Your post-operative course should be gradual, with steady improvement.
 If you do not see continued improvement, please call our office.

-It is our desire that your recovery be as smooth and pleasant as possible.
+It is our desire that your recovery is as smooth and pleasant as possible.
 Following these instructions will assist you, but if you have questions about your progress, please call our office.
 A 24-hour answering service is available to contact the doctor after hours.

 Calling during office hours will afford a faster response to your question or concern.